-Appendix

 Peer Coaching Guides

-Peer Coaching Guides

-The following pages contain peer coaching guides for candidates, teachers,smodels of teaching These forms facilitate planning and communication between members of peer coaching groups who observe one another and try to profit from the observational experience.
-For information about the eer oaching rocess and urpose, please consult Joyce and Calhoun (2010)

-The forms can also be used to facilitate sharing of ideas by study group members whether observation of one another’s teaching occurs.
+The following pages contain peer coaching guides for use by pairs of teacher candidates, teachers, and by individuals as they inquire into models of teaching.
+These forms facilitate planning and communication between members of peer coaching groups who observe one another and try to profit from the observational experience.
+(For information about the peer coaching process and purpose, please consult Joyce and Calhoun, (2010).
+The forms can also be used to facilitate sharing of ideas by study group members, regardless of whether observation of one another’s teaching occurs.

-Thus, they are addressed to both parties in the peer coaching process: the teacher who is planning and directing the teaching episode and the partner who is studying the model and helping both understand student responses.
+Thus, they are addressed to both parties in the peer coaching process: the teacher who is planning and directing the teaching episode and the partner who is studying the model and helping both partners understand student responses.
 Both parties are involved in a continuing experiment on teaching.
 Each has the same purpose, which is to increase his or her ability to analyze the transactions between teacher and student and the ability to teach students how to learn information and concepts.

-The guide is used to generate a productive interchange between peer coaching teams (usually two persons) over a specific teaching episode (an hour) with one planning and leading the teaching and the other observing and studying the students responses to the phases of the model.
+The guide is used to generate a productive interchange between peer coaching teams (usually two persons) over a specific teaching episode (about an hour) with one planning and leading the teaching and the other observing and studying the students’ responses to the phases of the model.
 We refer to one member of the team as the teacher and the other as the observer.

-The guide is used both to assist the planning of the teaching episode and focus the observation on student response to the key features of the model.
+The guide is used both to assist the planning of the teaching episode and to focus the observation on student response to the key features of the model.
 The teacher prepares the observer by filling out the entries in the guide that are intended to make the planning clear.
 The observer fills in the observation checklist and discusses the result with the teacher.
 Both parties will profit most by making a partnership that studies the student responses and plans how to help the students learn more effectively.
-The observer is present NOT to advise the one who is teaching on how to teach better (both are novices with the model they are learning) but rather to learn by observing and help the partner by providing information about the students’ responses.
+The observer is present NOT to advise the one who is teaching on how to teach better (both are novices with the model they are learning), but rather to learn by observing and to help their partner by providing information about the students’ responses.

+When planning a session or lesson, skip through the guide to the entries marked “Tasks for the Teacher” and fill them in as needed.
+They will guide you through the model.
+Observers can use the guide to familiarize themselves with the plans of the teacher and to make notes about what is observed.
+Please remember, observers, that your primary function is not to give expert advice to your colleague, but to observe the students as requested by the teacher and to observe the whole process so that you can gain ideas for your own teaching.
+The teacher is the coach in the sense that he or she is demonstrating a teaching episode for you.
+When you teach and are observed, you become the coach.

 Advance Organizer ….
 Page 4